guanchuwang/LEMO/README.md

 ### LEMO

 LEMO designs a DNN-explainer with double-head outputs towards estimating the mean and standard deviation, respectively;
-and conducts the learning towards minimizing the Kullback-Leibler divergence aligned with the Shapley manifold, for each feature and instance.
+and to aligns the explanation with the Shapley manifold by minimizing their Kullback-Leibler divergence, for each feature and instance.
 In this way, it alleviates the harm of heterogeneous noise by adaptively assembling the contribution of each proxy label by its quality (i.e., noise power), where **low noise power of proxy label, high importance to the training**.

 ### Dependency
 ````angular2html